lcpenner/Movie-Duration-Analysis/README.md

 # Movie-Duration-Analysis

 This program is used to perform an analysis on whether movie durations have gone down over time.
-The end result is inconclusive.
+Upon completing the analysis, there is no indication that movie durations are going down.

 The program reads in Netflix data from a CSV.
-The data is then filtered prior to displaying scatter plot visualizations.
+The data is then filtered and displayed using scatter plots.

 The program uses pandas and matplotlib to manipulate and display the data.